Mahatma Gandhi (1869-1948)

 Satya.
 Gandhiji also believed extensively in equality, brotherhood of man and

 Born in Gujarat, Mahatma Gandhi was one of the greatest freedom fighters the world has ever seen.
 It is due to the efforts of Mahatma Gandhi, "The father of the nation", along with other leaders, which led India to gain its independence and that Indians are living in a free country.
-Mahatma Gandhi Biography is interesting and inspiration for all of us.
-It throws light on various aspects of his life.

 Life of Mahatma Gandhi: